-The burn rate for TATB was different from that of nitromethane in that it was slower and exhibited a distinct saw-tooth pattern with three burn rate maxima at ~18-, ~29- and ~39-GPa.
-2 In the vicinity of each maximum was a transition region over which the color of the sample or products changed.
-These visual changes are superimposed on the published burn rate data in Figure 2, and briefly described in Table 1
+The burn rate for TATB was different from that of nitromethane in that it was slower and exhibited a distinct saw-tooth pattern with three burn rate maxima at $\sim$ 18-, $\sim$ 29- and $\sim$ 39-GPa.
+In the vicinity of each maximum is a transition region over which the color of the sample or products changes.
+These visual changes overlay published burn rate data in Figure 2, and briefly described in Table 1.